fbpx

 7 red flags of poor body image in men

 Are you a dietitian or nutritionist feeling unsure of how to identify poor body image in men?
 You’re not alone.
-Poor body image in men is a challenging thing to spot.
-It’s something that’s not often talked about due to the stigma around eating disorders
+While conversations about mental health in men are becoming more common, poor body image is still a challenging issue to identify.
+This is especially true

 adolescent athletes